litprog/litprog/lit_v3/11_overview.md

 The example file is written in Markdown, which is familiar to many programmers and widely supported by software related to programming.
 LitProg extends Markdown in a way that does not require special support by such software.
 In other words, it should work fine with your current text editor.

-When programming you will usually run `litprog build lit/` or `litprog watch lit/`.
+When programming you will usually run `litprog build lit/`.
 This will generate source code files and execute any sub-commands that are part of your program.
-Such commands typically relate to testing and validating your program, or they might illustrate its behaviour.
+A typical use-case for such commands is to test and validate your program, illustrate its behaviour to the reader.

 You can pass the `--html <directory>` and `--pdf <directory>` parameters to generate the static HTML and PDF files.
 Generating these documentation artifacts (as opposed to just executing the code blocks) can take some time, so it introduces a friction that you will want to avoid during regular programming.
-It can be a part of a build process or [CI][href_wiki_ci] pipeline and you will only occasionally you may want to generate documentation during development, but usually you shouldn't have to.
+It can be a part of a build process or [CI][href_wiki_ci] pipeline and you usually won't have to generate the documentation output during development.

 ```bash
 $ litprog build --verbose 11_intro.md --html doc/ --pdf doc/